 We tested six common exercises we use with our injured athletes:

 - 1-Leg Box Hops

 - Weighted Sit-Ups (with 1-Leg immobilized)

 - 1-Leg Aerodyne

 - 1-Leg Row

-Each exercises was tested using 5 rounds of 30 second intervals.
+Each exercise was tested using 5 rounds of 30 second intervals.
 Data was collected using our EMG clothing.
 Although the clothing allowed us to compare individual muscle groups, for simplicity, we combined groups into overall lower-body and upper-body “percent muscle effort” scores (PME scores).
 FIGURE 1 contains an example of the Athos report.
-For the lower body we were able to assess muscle activation in the outer quads, glutes, inner quads and hamstrings.
-For the upper body we were able to assess activation in the pectorals, lats, trapezius, deltoids, bicep and tricep.
+For the lower body, we were able to assess muscle activation in the outer quads, glutes, inner quads and hamstrings.
+For the upper body we were able to assess activation in the pectorals, lats, trapezius, deltoids, bicep, and tricep.

 FIGURE 1: Athos PME Score Example